department-of-veterans-affairs/vets-website/va-gov/pages/education/check-post-9-11-gi-bill-benefit-status.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">

 If you served on active duty after September 10, 2001, you and your dependents may qualify for Post-9/11 GI Bill education benefits.
 These benefits can help cover all or some of the costs for school or training.
-Find out how to check if you have any Post-9/11 GI Bill benefits—and how to track how much money you have left to use for your education or training.
+Check to see if you have any Post-9/11 GI Bill benefits, and find out how much money you have left to use for your education or training.

 </div>